quintel/etsource/PLANNING.markdown

 The peoples minds will have to migrate too from the old solution to the new.
 Some things will not be possible any more, which might lead to a lot of complaints or a pessimistic atmosphere.

+We can mitigate this by pointing out the benefits of leaving behind the InputExcel, which is universally loathed.

 ### Clean up old stuff